andrey-vorontsov/petridish-project/PetriDish/README.txt

 Bug fix: The rare indexing crash should also now be fixed, through use of a buffer array (at a substantial performance cost).

 Version 0.0.6.1a
-Bug fix: Cells now prioritize targets by proximity again
+Bug fix: Cells now prioritize targets by proximity again.

+Version 0.0.6.2
+Working on code cleanup.
+Eating reimplemented; cells now eat INSTEAD of moving on a given tick, and can only eat a single target per turn.
+We paid a slight performance price for increased modularity, will make an effort to optimize the system.
+Known issue: Cells stop wandering when they have a Plant in sight.
+Very curious.

-ROADMAP (Current: 0.0.6.1a)
+ROADMAP (Current: 0.0.6.2)

-Features for 0.0.6.2
-	Build infrastructure (interfacing with old methods somehow) to start moving eating behavior into generalized behavior framework
-		Reimplement eating with new system

 Features for 0.0.6.3
 	Build similar infrastructure for reproduction behaviors
 		Plant maximum density checking